-Seraph of the End: Vampire Reign Volume One is a manga written by Takaya Kagami and illustrated by Yamato Yamamoto.
-This volume was released in North America by Viz Media’s Shonen Jump imprint in 2014.
-The series is rated “T+” for older teens; after reading this first volume, I would agree with this rating.
+Seraph of the End: Vampire Reign Volume One was released in North America by VIZ Media’s Shonen Jump, and is rated “T+” for older teens.

-Seraph of the End: Vampire Reign Volume 1
+Seraph of the End: Vampire Reign Volume One

 Written by: Takaya Kagami